 Watch Discovery on Hulu

-Hulu Live TV is another way you can stream Discover Channel.
+Hulu Live TV is another way you can stream Discovery Channel.
 This means you can watch Deadliest Catch, Naked and Afraid, and Alaskan Bush People live, just like you had cable!
 Previously Hulu was known for their vast on-demand streaming library.
 Recently, they have added a Hulu Live TV service for $44.99 a month that offers lets you stream live Discovery Channel online.
 Hulu Live TV is one of the best live TV streaming services available.
 It includes the following features:

 - The basic package comes with 50 hours of cloud DVR storage.
 (Upgrades available)